marionettejs/guides/persisted_data/README.md

 Here, we take the server response object, and return the value of the "data" key, which is array of models.
 Backbone can now `set` the models properly.

 But our work isn't finished.
 We still need to deal with the embedded "city" attribute and the "date" attribute.
-For this task, Marionette's `serializeData` is ideally suited.  `serialize` data is similar to `parse` in that the default function is essentially a no-op that you need to override (technically it's not a no-op -- it performs a shallow clone of the models' attributes via Backbone's `toJSON` but that's effectively just passing the attributes as-is on to the view / template).
+For this task, Marionette's `serializeData` is ideally suited.  `serializeData` is similar to `parse` in that the default function is essentially a no-op that you need to override (technically it's not a no-op -- it performs a shallow clone of the models' attributes via Backbone's `toJSON` but that's effectively just passing the attributes as-is on to the view / template).
 It takes no arguments, and returns an object with the attributes formatted for display in your view.
 This is key -- `serializeData` doesn't actually affect your model attributes themselves, it just packages them up for presentation, which is what we want.
 Our `serializeData` function might look something like the following:

 **Our ItemView with the new `serializeData` function**